Skip to main content

 • Bookmarks: The primary entity representing a saved URL.
 Each bookmark includes a title, description, and metadata.

-The application follows a clean, layered architecture designed for testability and performance:
+The application follows a classic layered architecture designed for maintainability and testability:

-2. Service Layer: The BookmarkService (a singleton) orchestrates business logic, validation, and cross-entity updates.
+2. Service Layer: The BookmarkService (a singleton) acts as the central orchestrator.
+It handles business logic, validation, and coordinates between the repository and the search index.

-4. Repository: The BookmarkRepository abstracts data access.
-In the current version, this is an in-memory store.
+3. Repository Layer: The BookmarkRepository abstracts data access.
+In the current version, this is an in-memory store, but it is designed to be swapped for a persistent database.

 Use Cases